Microsoft Bounty Programs

 - Microsoft is not responsible for submissions that we do not receive for any reason.

 - Microsoft will exercise reasonable efforts to clarify indecipherable or incomplete submissions, but more complete submissions are often eligible for higher bounties (see program rate tables for details).

 - There are no restrictions on the number of qualified submissions an individual submitter can provide and potentially be paid bounty for.

 - You will receive an email stating that we have received your submission.

 - Our engineers will review the submission and validate its eligibility.
 The review time will vary depending on the complexity and completeness of your submission, as well as on the number of submissions we receive.

-- After your submission has been validated, we will contact you to provide the necessary paperwork to process your payment.
+- After your submission has been validated, we will contact you to provide the necessary paperwork to process your award if eligible.